Whether you’re just getting started in business, or you’re running an established online empire, chances are you’ve thought about hiring a copywriter.

 I’m talking about the four essential elements you need to have nailed down before you engage a copywriter.

-Knowing these four essential elements is not only crucial to the success of your business, it’ll also help your copywriter shape a message that hits the mark with your dreamiest clients.
+Knowing these four essential elements is not only crucial to the success of your business, it’ll help your copywriter shape a message that hits the mark with your dreamiest clients.

 So what are the four essential elements?